sirkkalap/freenas-crashplan-howto/README.md

 [root@freenas] ~# jexec 1 /bin/tcsh
 root@crashplan_1:/ # service sshd restart
 ```

+### I am not able to connect to the system remotely via GUI anymore

+Make sure the versions of the crashplan client (GUI) and the service running in Freenas match, they have to be exactly the same.

+Alternatively, logging into [CrashPlan online](https://www.crashplan.com/account/login.vtl) to manage the account provides many relevant functions that one would want to perform via GUI.
+Effectively, it's a cloud version of the GUI allowing granular configuration changes on any client associated with the account.
+Once the FreeNAS is up and running and registered to the account, all management can take place via web.
+(Source [Slovak](https://forums.freenas.org/index.php?threads/crashplan-not-updating.40374/#post-256017))

 ## I ran into a problem during setup.
 How do I document and share my experience?